RedGl0w/redgl0w.github.io/_posts/2021-01-08-Windows-rant.md

 ![Windows 10](/images/2021-01-08-Windows-rant/win10.jpg)

 Oh, god.
 This is where it really starts hurting.
 I have too many questions about this image.
 It feels familiar yet so different.
-To many things are wrong about that picture.
+Too many things are wrong about that picture.
 Why is the system theme dark, but some dialogs are light ?
 Why is the bottom bar so thicc ?
 Why the heck are the windows controls on the right ?
 Why does the OS + Visual Studio (more on that later too) weighs almost 30 GB ?
 Why is the taskbar on the bottom ?
 Why can't I create tabs in the file explorer ?

 Don't get me wrong, some of those issues can be fixed with tweaks and black magic (putting the taskbar on the left + reducing its size with a tweak works well enough) but this should be addressed by Microsoft.
 All of these issues have been fixed in every major GNU/Linux DE a decade ago.
 My GTK theme applies on EVERYTHING, why isn't Windows coherent about light / dark mode, especially on system dialogs like the property dialog shown here ?